praF02/anevicon/README.md

         --test-duration <TIME-SPAN>
             A whole test duration.
 When this limit is reached, then the program will exit. [default: 64years 64hours 64secs]
-    -n, --test-name <STRING>
-            A name of a future test. [default: Unnamed]

     -w, --wait <TIME-SPAN>
             A waiting time span before a test execution used to prevent a launch of an erroneous (unwanted) test. [default: 5secs]